j-mueller/virtual-hom/README.md

 stack build
 ```

-To generate the haddocks, run `stack --stack-yaml stack-ghc.yaml haddock`.
-To build the examples, run `stack build --flag virtual-hom:examples`
+* To generate the haddocks, `stack --stack-yaml stack-ghc.yaml haddock`
+* To build the examples, `stack build --flag virtual-hom:examples`
+* To run the tests, `stack test --stack-yaml=stack-ghc.yaml`

 ## License